cds-snc/claim-tax-benefits-documentation/pages/_en/research.md

 **When paper is inaccessible**

 Many people with mobility and vision-related disabilities use screen readers and other assistive technology to find and access information.
 Paper communications are not accessible by default.
-Our study with participants with limited mobility found that accessing the information written on a piece of paper can compromise tax filers’ agency and privacy.
-This is because they must choose between spending valuable time converting paper to digital format, or asking someone else for help with a task that they could otherwise complete independently on the computer.
+Our research with participants with limited mobility found that accessing the information written on a piece of paper can compromise tax filers’ agency and privacy.
+This is because it forces tax filers with disabilities to choose between spending valuable time converting paper to digital format, or asking someone else for help with a task that they could otherwise complete independently on the computer.

 **When digital is inaccessible**

-For those who do not use digital assistive technology, being required to use a digital channel can be equally problematic due to lack of access to a computer, low computer literacy, or mistrust in digital communication channels.
+For tax filers who do not use digital assistive technology, being required to use a digital channel can be equally problematic due to lack of access to a computer, low computer literacy, or mistrust in digital communication channels.

 ##### Work towards an end-to-end service path through single channels